Compare Flexible ISAs

 There are many different flexible-ISA providers that offer a range of flexi-ISA products.

-Many banks and building societies provide flexible Cash ISAs, while investment platforms and some banks provide flexible Stocks and Shares ISAs.
+Many banks and building societies provide flexible cash ISAs, while investment platforms and some banks provide flexible Stock and Share ISAs.

 The biggest choice you need to make is between a Stocks and Shares flexi-ISA and a Cash flex-ISA.

-Once you’ve decided this, you can compare providers for each one and make your selection.
+Once you’ve decided on this, you can compare providers for each one and make your selection.

 Charges